Yves-T/NODE_PHOTO/readme.md

 ## Config files

 The config files are not commited for security reasons.
-If you want to run this app you need to create two json files in app/config with following structure
+If you want to run this app you need to create two json files

+ * development.json
+ * production.json

+in app/config with following structure.

 ```json
 {